Everyone knows that the year only really begins after Carnival. So it’s time to prepare your agenda and choose what to do in São Paulo in March.

 Indominable Presences

-This free exhibition brings together 114 works by 16 artists from various parts of Brazil, highlighting black, indigenous and LGBTQIAPN+ perspectives.
+This free exhibition brings together 114 works by 16 artists from various parts of Brazil, valuing black, indigenous and LGBTQIAPN+ perspectives.
 Curated by Luana Kayodê and Cinthia Guedes, the show explores themes such as ancestry, identity, technology and diversity through different artistic languages, such as sculptures, performances and works with artificial intelligence.

 🗓️ Until 07/04